datathings/greycat/plugins/mqtt/README.md

 ## Writing a custom message handler

-A custom message handler has to extend the `MessageHandler` abstract class and define the `messageArrived` method.
+A custom message handler extends the `MessageHandler` abstract class and overrides the `messageArrived` method.
 The `DefaultMessageHandler` class shows an implementation example.